homerhanumat/gccs/public/faq.md

 If you major in English, Religion, History or Philosophy you probably won't end up working professionally in your major field.
-You'll take jobs with organizations that value the critical thinking skills and the broad perspective you picked up in your major--or you might start your own small business.
+You'll take jobs with organizations that value the critical thinking skills and the broad perspective you picked up in your major---or you might start your own small business.

 But whatever you do, it's highly likely that you'll have the opportunity to analyze data.
-Or perhaps you'll want to put a website to get the word out about your business, a conference you are organizing, or to promote the work of your favorite charity or non-profit.
+Or perhaps you'll want to put up a website to get the word out about your business, a conference you are organizing, or to promote the work of your favorite charity or non-profit.
 This minor will give you the skills to take on such challenges.